Free Statutory Calculator 2026

 How is SOCSO calculated in Malaysia?

 SOCSO (PERKESO) is calculated using official wage tables, not a fixed percentage.
-For First Category (Employment Injury + Invalidity), rates range from RM0.10 to RM86.65 based on wage bands.
-Maximum insurable wage is RM5,000/month.
+For First Category (Employment Injury + Invalidity), rates range from RM0.10 to RM29.75 employee share based on wage bands.
+The wage ceiling is RM6,000/month from 1 October 2024.

 What is EIS contribution rate in Malaysia?